stashh-labs/stashh-docs/docs/creator/royalties.md

 # Royalties

 !!! note
-    Royalties can be set only by the wallet that is both the Owner and Creator of an NFT
+    Royalties can be set only by the wallet that is both the Owner and Creator of a sNFT

-You can configure up to 5 royalty addresses on each NFT.
-To configure royalties on one of your NFTs
+You can configure up to 5 royalty addresses on each sNFT.
+To configure royalties on one of your sNFTs

 !!! tip
-    If you configure royalties on your Collection they will be automatically applied when you enable royalties on an NFT in the collection.
+    If you configure royalties on your Collection they will be automatically applied when you enable royalties on a sNFT in the collection.

 1. Enable the **Enable Royalties** toggle
 2. Input the Wallet Address the royalty should be paid to